Multiview point cloud registration with anisotropic and space-varying localization noise: Experimental Results

 \subsubsection{Dataset}

 Since our primary goal is to apply our algorithm to microscopy data, we simulated the tubulin structure of the centriole, which is a fundamental macromolecular assembly involved in most cellular processes.
 To this end, we used the structural analysis of \cite{LeGuennec20}, where detailed information about the geometry of the centriole is provided.
-Our simulated structure is shown in Figure \ref{fig:ground truth}.
+Our simulated structure is shown in Figure~\ref{fig:ground truth}.
 It is composed of 9 triplets of overlapping tubes, organized in a ninefold cylindrical symmetry (C9) around the z-axis.
 It creates a barrel-like structure, with a smaller radius at the top of the structure than at the bottom.
 We will call this object {\it centriole}.
-We also simulated an object composed of 54 source points also organized in triplets with a C9 symmetry (Figure \ref{fig:ground truth}).
+We also simulated an object composed of 54 source points also organized in triplets with a C9 symmetry (Figure~\ref{fig:ground truth}).
 It is reminiscent of the structure of the centriole and of other biological particles such as nuclear pore.
-We will call this objet {\it triplets}.
+We will call this object {\it triplets}.
 Finally, we also used the {\it bunny} model from the traditional Stanford dataset\footnote{https://graphics.stanford.edu/data/3Dscanrep/}.
 We fix the number of points of the ground truth model to 2000 for {\it centriole} and {\it bunny}.

-A point cloud is created by first rotating the ground truth model, then adding outliers drawn from a uniform law, and finally drawing points from the Gaussian uncertainty distribution $\bSigmaji$.
-We consider uncertainties of the form
+A point cloud is created by first rotating the ground truth model, then adding outliers drawn from a uniform law, and finally drawing each point from the Gaussian uncertainty distribution $p(\byji|\yji)$.
+Our method does not impose a specific form of the covariance matrices of the noise $\bSigmaji$.
+In our experiments, we define the covariances as follows: